September 1–4, 2021

 University Hospital Bonn, Germany

-Ryan G. Nattrass gained his Ph.D. at the University of Liverpool successfully developing a mouse model of antibiotic-induced immune-mediated liver damage.
+Ryan G. Nattrass earned his Ph.D. at the University of Liverpool successfully developing a mouse model of antibiotic-induced immune-mediated liver damage.
 Thereafter, he started his first position in 2018 at the University of Essen at the Institute of HIV.
 His works concentrated on a collaborative project looking at the effect of de-glycosylation on the effectiveness of a potential HIV-vaccine in a murine model, and the effects of long-term HIV-treatment on the human immune system.
 He is currently based at the University Hospital Bonn at the Institute of Virology working under Prof. Dr. Streeck on the SARS-CoV-2 virus and its effects on the immune system in those with mild/moderate COVID-19 symptoms.

 University of Florence, Italy